Optimally Weighted PCA for High-Dimensional Heteroscedastic Data: Introduction

-\item uniform weights $\omega_j^2 = 1$: standard (unweighted) PCA may be a natural choice when data are ``nearly'' homoscedastic, but its performance generally degrades with increasing heteroscedasticity as shown, e.g., in~\cite[Theorem 2]{hong2018apo}.
+\item \textbf{uniform weights} ($w_\ell = 1$): these weights correspond to unweighted PCA and can be a natural choice when the noise is close to homoscedastic.
+However, its performance degrades with increasing noise heteroscedasticity, as was shown in \cite[Theorem 2]{hong2018apo}.

-\item binary weights $\omega_j^2 = 0$ for noisier samples and $\omega_j^2 = 1$ for the rest: excluding samples that are much noisier is both practical and natural, but how much noisier they need to be is not obvious.
-Our analysis quantifies when doing so is nearly optimal.
+\item \textbf{binary weights} ($w_\ell = 1$ for less noisy blocks and $w_\ell = 0$ for the rest): these weights correspond to performing unweighted PCA using only less noisy blocks of samples and are a natural choice when some samples are much noisier than the rest.
+The idea is to exclude noisier samples that do more harm than good.
+However, doing so also omits any useful information that was in the excluded samples.
+How to decide if a block of samples is better to include or exclude can be unclear.

-\item inverse noise variance weights $\omega_j^2=1/\eta_j^2$ where $\eta_j^2$ is the $j$th sample noise variance: weighting by inverse noise variance whitens the noise, making it homoscedastic, and can be interpreted as a maximum likelihood weighting~\cite{young1941mle}, but given that conventional PCA is not robust to gross outliers, e.g., from very noisy samples, it is uncertain whether inverse noise variance downweights such samples aggressively enough.
+\item \textbf{inverse noise variance weights} ($w_\ell = 1/v_\ell$): these weights whiten the noise, making it homoscedastic, and can be interpreted as a maximum likelihood weighting \cite{young1941mle}.
+They are a natural way to account for noise heteroscedasticity while using all the samples and are commonly used in practice.

-\end{itemize} It has been unclear which, if any, of these three options should be chosen, but among them inverse noise variance weights generally appear most natural, especially when all noise variances are moderate.
-Surprisingly, our analysis shows that none of these options optimally recover underlying components when the data have heteroscedastic noise.
-In some cases, they are near optimal, and our analysis uncovers these regimes as well.
+\end{itemize} It has been unclear which of these existing options to choose and whether any are optimal.